Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Examples

 where $R(t)=0.25+(4.25-0.25)S(t)$ with $S(t)$ defined in Eq. \ref{eq.sched}.

-As we time-evolve the system, we can obtain approximations to both the energy and Kohn-Sham potential for each point on the potential energy surface.
-These are shown in FIG. \ref{fig:Lih_singlet}.
+For the Kohn-Sham propagation, it was found that it was necessary to increase the evolution time to $432$ (three times as long to converge the results) due to non-adiabaticity in the KS system.
+To obtain the $V_{KS}$ potential, we need the second derivative of the density\cite{Brown2020}.
+For this exact test, the second derivative for intermediate times is taken by interpolating the density from the full system evolution and numerically calculating the second derivative from the interpolation.
+As we time-evolve the Kohn-Sham system, we can obtain approximations to both the energy and Kohn-Sham potential for each point on the potential energy surface.
+These are shown in figure \ref{fig:Lih_singlet}.
 The density error is calculated by taking the instantaneous $v_{KS}(r, t_i)$ for a time $t_i$ and solving the eigenvalue problem (Eq (\ref{eq.KS_H}) to obtain a density $\tilde{\rho}(r)$ and then calculating the norm of the density difference $\sqrt{\int \mathrm{d}r\,\left|\rho(r, t_i)-\tilde{\rho}(r, t_i)\right|^2}$.
 For the ground state, the KS density is defined as $2\left|\phi_0\right|^2$ since the ground state is doubly occupied in the Slater determinant.
-As can be seen in FIG. \ref{fig:Lih_singlet}, the energy error stays below chemical accuracy for the full time evolution.
-The density error does become appreciable, although it should be noted that (unless perfectly adiabatic) the KS orbitals do not have the appropriate time-derivative of zero when calculating the $v_{KS}$ potential.
+As can be seen in figure \ref{fig:Lih_singlet}, the energy error stays below chemical accuracy for the full time evolution, and the density error also remains reasonably accurate.
 In future work, it may be fruitful to assign phases\cite{Brown2020} to the orbitals such that the time-derivative of the density is zero, and calculate the potential corresponding to a time-independant density evolution.
 At the end points (i.e. $R=4.25$), when the phases are zero, the energy error is $5 \times 10^{-7}$ while the density error is $2 \times 10^{-4}$, which shows that very high accuracy could be achieved.
-The line integral of Eq (\ref{eq.line_int}) evaluates to $-0.4130915$ Hartree, which shows that the method can be accurate for the large changes in the density and $v_{KS}$ potential as depicted in FIG. \ref{fig:v_d}.
+The line integral of Eq (\ref{eq.line_int}) evaluates to $-0.4130865$ Hartree, which shows that the method can be accurate for the large changes in the density and $v_{KS}$ potential as depicted in figure \ref{fig:v_d}.